worknenjoy/gitpay/README.md

 ## Env to do some actions

-For fully integration with api services used by the platform, you will need the api keys.
-You should rename your `.env.example` to `.env` with the right credentials.
+For fully integration with api services used by the platform, you will need the api keys. *You should make a copy of your `.env.example` to `.env`* with the right credentials.
 Please let me know if you need any of those to solve a issue (mail tarefas@gitpay.me)

 ## Run migration